 Nalanda: 9 Million Books Burnt in 1193 by Bakhtiyar Khilji

 Nalanda University!
 The very utterance of this name will transport you to India’s ancient terrain of knowledge.
 This ancient center of higher learning, located in Bihar (in the ancient kingdom of Magadha), is India’s second oldest university after Takshila.
-Spread over an area of 14 hectares, it was a principal seat of learning from 1st-3rd century CE till (the Turkish invasion of) 1193, attracting students from as far as Tibet, China, Greece, and Persia.
+Spread over an area of 14 hectares, it was a principal seat of learning from the last century of BCE till (the Turkish invasion of) 1193, attracting students from as far as Tibet, China, Greece, and Persia.
 While datable history of Nalanda University as per literary records and inscriptions started from the Gupta period, dating back to at least 2100 years, archaeological excavations and further discoveries prove it existed since the period beyond 1200 BCE.

 All of the ancient Indian universities including Nalanda followed highly formalized methods of Vedic learning.
 It was the Guptas who patronized university education, leading to the establishment of Nalanda University.
 A seal identifying a monarch named Shakraditya believed to be Kumaragupta I, a Gupta emperor, is considered the founder of Nalanda.

 While students from across the world enrolled for higher studies, there have been evidences of kings from foreign lands donating for the building of structures within the Nalanda University complex.
 There is archaeological evidence of a Shailendra king of Indonesia who built a structure within the campus.
 Nalanda University was a residential seat of learning and the campus contained 10 temples, classrooms, meditation halls, monasteries, dormitories, etc. including lakes and parks spread across eight compounds.
 The university accommodated over 10,000 students and 2,000 teachers.